julialong/voogasalad/doc/API_CHANGES.md

     * Level revertChanges() returns a Level now, instead of the objects within the Level
     * new method void renameGame(String newName) renames a game folder

+* GAEtoJSON methods changed for final sprint:
+ 	* void updateMeta(boolean ready, String desc) throws DataFileException;
+ 	* void updateMeta(boolean ready, String desc, int levelStart) throws DataFileException;
+ 	* AuthoredLevel revertChanges(AuthoredLevel level) throws DataFileException;
+ 	* void renameGame(String newName) throws DataFileException;
+ 	* void saveData(AuthoredLevel level) throws DataFileException;
+ 	* void saveIndivLevel(AuthoredLevel level) throws DataFileException;

+Reasons for changing GAEtoJSON:
+GAE implemented a new way of handling levels, separating the grid holding the level's objects from the level itself.
+In order to handle that, some methods had to be changed to account for the new class.
+Also added saving individual stray levels apart from games, updating settings file data, and renaming games.

+* GEtoJSON methods changed for final sprint:
+	* void saveData(String player, List<Level> levels) throws DataFileException;
+	* void saveData(Level level) throws DataFileException;

+Reasons for changing GEtoJSON:
+GP now has saving for players support, so have to be able to save with a player.

 * JSONtoGAE methods changed:
     * List<Object> loadGame(String gameName); has been updated to List<Level> loadCompleteGame(String gameName); Instead of returning a list of game objects, loading a game will return a list of Level objects
     * List<Object> loadLevel(String gameName, String levelName); has been updated to Level loadLevel(String gameName, String levelName); Instead of returning a list of objects upon loading a level, a Level object will be returned.